 The next step is that the RWENA board of directors will meet with the developer, GBT, on Monday, March 11 to discuss issues associated with their requested up zoning that were raised in a letter sent to Council member Kindall in February.

 RWENA continues to coordinate with surrounding neighborhood groups on a united position and inform the community through this webpage.
 Stay tuned for news as it becomes available.

 Update your purple Stable Zoning yard sign with this graphic

 Check back for details on the April 2nd Public Hearing.

-The Community Meeting will review proposed changes to the development at 3415 Murphy Rd. on Monday, January 28, 6pm at West End Middle School
+The Community Meeting was held on 1/28 to review proposed changes to the development at 3415 Murphy Rd.

 Yielding to concerns and united opposition from the surrounding neighborhoods, the developer of 3425 Murphy Road, GBT, announced a revised plan for the property.
 The newest proposal is smaller in both height and bulk than their original.
 The mixed-use combination has also been changed to hotel, retail, and residential instead of office, as previously proposed.
 Council-members Kindall, Allen, and Murphy have coordinated this Community Meeting for neighbors to learn about the new proposal from the developer and ask questions directly.

 The project is located on a 1.5-acre parcel on Murphy Road now occupied by Fifth Third Bank.
 Existing zoning would allow a building approximately 100 feet tall.
 The developer needs a zoning change to move forward with their current plan which includes two towers of 167’ and 112’, respectively.
 Community engagement establishes an important precedent for how Nashville manages growth and strikes a balance between corporate interests and community needs.

 The RWENA Board of Directors will consider its position after the Community Meeting.
 It is important to attend this community meeting to learn more, ask questions, and communicate with other neighbors and the developer.